I want to invest, but I have no idea where to start... Help please!!

 Something to know, is that if you want to invest in index funds, you'll want to open your account at the firm that offers those funds (ie Vanguard for Vanguard index funds).
 Whereas if you're interested in ETFs, you can purchase Vanguard ETFs for free, and in smaller amounts, from Fidelity and Schwab.
 If you decide to go with Fidelity, check out my blog post that step by step walks you through investing, reinvesting dividends, and setting up an automatic transfer + investment with Fidelity.

 Are you too overwhelmed to make this decision?
-Sign up for a one-time Money Strategy Session or check out my Level Up Your Finances program for support!
+Sign up for a one-time financial planning session with me or check out my Level Up Your Finances course for support!

 I decided where!
 Now what do I invest in?